futuresoup/docusaurus-3-upgrade/docs/solution-reduced-food-waste.md

         </details>

-:::company job openings
+:::note job openings
   #### [View open jobs in this Solution](https://climatebase.org/jobs?l=&q=&drawdown_solutions=Reduced+Food+Waste)
 :::

 ## Overview

-:::info Huge opportunity
+:::note Huge opportunity
 Reducing food waste is one of the biggest opportunities for reducing greenhouse gas emissions in the world—more than restoring forests, insulating buildings, and driving electric vehicles _combined_
 :::